mrmaarten/SyncObsidianDropboxWithiCloudDrive/README.md

 The scripts adds  what is deleted to a \_beenDeleted.md file so the user can check.

-### Bugs
+### Known Bugs
-1. a clear line deleletes the whole Vault!

 ### New Features
-1. only delete folders that are not empty
-2. parse Obsidian URLs as files/ folders, add .md if file does not have extension
+1. parse Obsidian URLs as files/ folders, add .md if file does not have extension

 ## Issues I couldn't resolve
 Trying to log unsuccessful deletions, but didn't get any log outs